nowhereman/jquery.combo.js/README.md

 ## Support project

-Every user of *Comb'O* adds some value to it, so you help us by just using it.
+Every user of *Comb'O* can add some value to it, so you help us by just using it.
 However, if you want to help more, you can do the following:

 *   Tell the world about *Comb'O*.
 You can write an article or a blog post about it or just tell your friends/collegues about it.
 *   Test it on browsers that are not currently supported "officially".
-*   Report an issue.
+*   Report an [issue][6].

 Please don't donate money, it's needless.